-Parents, teachers, non-profit and after school program leaders are welcome to enter artwork on behalf of students K-12.
-When teachers and after-school programs enter doodles on behalf of their students, the entry form must be signed by each student's parent or guardian.
-Teachers can enter multiple doodles at one time.
-Regardless of the entry channel, the $50,000 technology award will go to the winning student's school or non-profit organization listed on the entry form.
+Parents, teachers, non-profits and after school programs are welcome to enter artwork on behalf of students K-12.
+When teachers and after school programs enter doodles on behalf of their students, the entry form must be signed by each student's parent or guardian.
+Teachers can enter multiple doodles at one time, but only one original doodle per student.
+Regardless of the entry channel, the $50,000 technology award will go to the winning student's school.

 All students entering the contest must be enrolled in a U.S. based school (including homeschool) or a school in Puerto Rico or Guam.
-Children of military personnel abroad can enter, and will be judged with applications from their home state.
+Children of military personnel abroad can enter this year, and will be judged with applications from their home state.

 Can teachers and non-profit leaders enter artwork on behalf of their classrooms?

-Parents, teachers, non-profit and after school program leaders are welcome to enter artwork on behalf of students K-12 students as long as the entry form is signed by each student's parent or guardian.
+Teachers, non-profit leaders, and after school programs are welcome to enter doodles on behalf of their K-12 students as long as the entry form is signed by each student's parent or guardian.

-Is there a limit to how many doodles a school, non-profit, after school program, or parent can enter at a time?
+Is there a limit to how many doodles a school, non-profit, after school program, or parent can enter?

-Teachers and non-profit leaders may mail multiple submissions for their whole classroom at one time, but we only accept one original doodle per student.
+No limit.
+Though teachers and non-profit leaders may enter multiple doodles for their classrooms at one time, we only accept one original doodle per student.

 Are students enrolled in homeschools eligible?

 Students enrolled in homeschools are eligible to participate in the contest.
-If the National Winner is enrolled in a homeschool, the homeschool in which he or she is enrolled will receive $5,000 in value towards home learning technology.
-The National Winner may then donate $45,000 in value towards the establishment/improvement of a computer lab or a technology program for a public library, public school or non-profit organization in their community that meets Google's criteria for awards.
+If the National Winner is enrolled in a homeschool, the homeschool in which he or she is enrolled will receive $5,000 in value towards Chromebooks for Education and/or tablets with Google Play for Education.
+The National Winner may then donate $45,000 in value towards the establishment/improvement of a computer lab or a technology program for a public library or public school in their community that meets Google's criteria for awards.